 The reports will be returned to the assistant by email.
 The reports should be written only in English.

 Material and measurement

-Before requesting the model data, read carefully the instruction, where more information on the experiment and report can be found.
-In addition, watch the demonstration videos carefully and read the sections "Kurssin suorittaminen" and "Selkkariohjeita" in MyCourses.
-Then request the model data from the assistant.
+Read carefully the instructions, where more information on the experiment and report can be found.
+In addition, read the sections "Kurssin suorittaminen" and "Selkkariohjeita" in MyCourses.